meddy672/serverless-workshop/README.md

-# Production Ready Serverless Workshops Architecture
+# Production Ready Serverless Workshop Architecture
 This project was created from a 4 week serverless workshhop

 ![Architecture](./assets/big-mouth-app.drawio.png)